GrampHoang/YoutubeLivestreamTimeDisplay/README.md

 ![Titles](https://github.com/GrampHoang/YoutubeLivestreamTimeDisplay/blob/main/YoutubeLivestreamTimeDisplay/YoutubeLivestreamTimeDisplayScreenshot.png)

 In case you don't know how to install a Chrome extension, go to Extension -> Enable Developer Mode (top right corner), then Load Unpack and choose the folder that have content.js, manifest.json and style.css

+And in case you don't know how to download code, Click on the Green [<> Code] button above, and click [Download ZIP]